allen-ziegenfus/filesystem-template-ext/README.md

 # Running in Docker

 To use an ext plugin in Liferay, you first have to deploy and then restart Liferay (e.g. tomcat).
 Because this restart is necessary, in a Docker context, it is critical to use a volume for the tomcat directory, so that it retains state.
-A volume can be defined in docker-composer.yaml by adding a line in the service definition and to the list of volumes as follows
+A volume can be defined in docker-composer.yaml by adding a line in the service definition and to the list of volumes as follows:

 ## Volume Setting in the service definition
 ```